pdxrust/rust-wasm-workshop/README.md

 If you navigate to [http://localhost:8080](http://localhost:8080) in your browser<sup>*</sup>, you should now see the hello-world alert dialog!

+You can interrupt the server and get your shell prompt back just by hitting control-C.

 > ### <sup>*</sup> Caveat for Chrome Users
 >
 > Due to a [bug in Webpack][bug], this example does not yet work in Chrome.
 Once